bioinfo-ucsd/BISB-Bootcamp-2022/modules/02-sequencing/01-whole-exome.md

 ## 2. Genome alignment with `bwa mem`

 To align the reads to the reference genome, we will use the [Burrows-Wheeler Aligner (BWA) Maximal Exact Match (MEM)](http://bio-bwa.sourceforge.net/) algorithm.
-BWA-MEM is a fast and accurate aligner for short reads and is the current gold standard for Illumina short-read genome alignment, although it will likely soon be replaced by Illumina's DRAGMAP method (you can read more about DRAGMAP vs BWA-MEM [here](https://gatk.broadinstitute.org/hc/en-us/articles/4410953761563-Introducing-DRAGMAP-the-new-genome-mapper-in-DRAGEN-GATK)).
+BWA-MEM is a fast and accurate aligner for short reads and is the current gold standard for Illumina short-read genome alignment, although it will likely soon be replaced by Illumina's DRAGMAP method (you can read more about DRAGMAP vs BWA-MEM benchmarks [here](https://gatk.broadinstitute.org/hc/en-us/articles/4410953761563-Introducing-DRAGMAP-the-new-genome-mapper-in-DRAGEN-GATK)).
 Sequence and genome alignment is a heavily studied computational problem and will be covered in Pavel Pevzer's course "Bioinformatics II (BENG 202/CSE 282).
 Introduction to Bioinformatics Algorithms".

 <!-- Add a note about reference genomes -->